isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-If a valid object cannot conveniently be constructed by a constructor [use a factory function](#Rc-factory).
+If a valid object cannot conveniently be constructed by a constructor, [use a factory function](#Rc-factory).

 ##### Note